chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 **Axiom W.1: The Delimiter Axiom **

-    ∀ s ∈ S: s ∈ L → (∀ i ∈ *N*:sub:`l(s)`: 𝔞:sub:`i` ≠ σ )
+    ∀ α ∈ L: ∀ i ∈ *N*:sub:`l(s)`: 𝔞:sub:`i` ≠ σ

-**Axiom W.1: The Empty Axiom **

-    ∀ s ∈ S: s ∈ L → (∀ i ∈ *N*:sub:`l(s)`: 𝔞:sub:`i` ≠ ε )

 **Axiom S.1: The Containment Axiom**

-    ∀ α ∈ L : ∃ ζ ∈ C:sub:`L` : α  ⊂:sub:`s` ζ
+    ∀ α ∈ L : ∃ ζ ∈ C:sub:`L`: α  ⊂:sub:`s` ζ

 **Axiom S.2: The Extraction Axiom**

     ∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`Λ(ζ)`: (i, α:sub:`i`) ∈ W:sub:`ζ` → α:sub:`i` ∈ L

+Note the Delimiter Axiom has been revised to quantify over a Language, rather than quantifying over **S** while making the quantified expression conditional on the String belonging to a Language.

 It is worth taking the time to analyze the structure, however minimal, these axioms imply must exist in any Language.
 It should be re-iterated that no assumptions have been made regarding the semantic content of a Language or its Corpus, so any insight that arises from these axioms is due to inherent linguistic structures.

 To briefly summarize the axioms so far introduced: The system "*initializes*" with the selection of the Alphabet **Σ**.
 The Character Axiom ensures the domain of all Strings is populated.
 The Delimiter Axiom ensures Words only traverse the set of Strings which do not contain Delimiters.
-The Empty Axiom ensures Words in a Language do not possess null content in the form of Empty Characters.
 With these axioms, still nothing has been said about *what* a Word is, except that it possesses a semantic character.

 The new axioms introduced in the formal system begin to characterize the syntactical properties of the next level in the lingustic hierarchy, while still maintaining their ambivalence on the semantic content contained within their respective categories.
 Axiom S.1 asserts that for every Word in a Language there is at least one Sentence in a Corpus that contains it.
 In other words, a Word cannot exist in a Language without being included in a Sentence.
 This Axiom captures an inextricable link between the metamathematical concepts of Sentence and Word: one cannot exist without implying the existence of the other.
 Words and Sentences do not exist in isolation.